jvcleave/ofxImGui/Developpers.md

 Please keep in mind that our philosophy is to stick with the slower oF release cycle rather then the fast Dear Imgui one.

  - There's some work needed on to make the Helpers more useful and to document their features.
 Improving the Helpers example could help.
 Also, there's been discussions about a layout engine to position windows next to eachother.
 Other ideas include saving more states, such as collapsed sections.
  - There is also some work to be done about event handling/bubbling.
 Currently, mouse and keyboard interactions are both send to oF and ofxImGui.
-In oF-event-space, how can one know if ImGui is using the mouse/keyboard data or not ? (`example-advanced` could be extended with some demo code on this subject).
+In oF-event-space, how can one know if ImGui is using the mouse/keyboard data or not ? (`example-advanced` could be extended with some demo code on this subject, or even some helper functions to facilitate this).
 - RaspberryPi support will probably [evolve soon](https://github.com/openframeworks/openFrameworks/issues/6713).
 If using GLFW, imgui support will be good.
 But it'be great to be able ofxImGui from the console (without X11 desktop environment = more CPU & RAM available) will be a great addition.
 If oF 0.12 gets, a custom backend will need to be written, maybe letting the user choose between `1` a simpler console-compatible backend or `2` a GLFW-bound fully-featured backend.